Innovative ideas: how do you spot them and turn them into reality?

 Does an innovative idea always have to be profitable?

-Nobody embarks on an innovation process for the glory of it.
+for the glory of it.
 Seeking out ideas means exploring known or unknown territories with one ambition: to improve the performance of one’s organization.

 As a result, the question of return on investment is omnipresent in all innovation processes.
 An innovative idea will only be innovative if it has a sufficiently high potential return to merit the investment and risk it requires.